sermons/fate/slides/slides.md

 ******
 [10](# "ref")
-Whatever your hand finds to do, do it with your might,
+Whatever your hand finds to do, <br>
+do it with your might,

 for there is no work or thought or knowledge <br>
 or wisdom in Sheol, to which you are going.